Updated May 9, 2022

 - Monitor your social media accounts for increased levels of harassment or abusive commentary.

 - Protect your accounts by creating long, individual passwords for each account.
-Turn on 2-factor authentication for social media accounts and email.
+Turn on two-factor authentication for social media accounts and email, and ideally use an app, rather than your phone number, to receive the code.
+See CPJ’s Digital Safety Kit to learn more about account security.

-- Lock down the privacy settings on all your social media accounts.
+- Review the privacy settings on all your social media accounts.
+Read more about what data is best kept private in CPJ’s guide to removing personal data from the internet.
 Social media accounts can also reveal your location.
 Journalists should disable location tracking if they feel it puts them at risk.

 During an online attack: